-- 1. Applicant must review the Essential Performance Standards form on the program's website (https://wvumedicine.org/radtech/ultrasound/). - Applicant must possess, at minimum, an associate degree (or pending graduate) of a 2-year postsecondary, Allied Health education program that is patient care related.
+- 1. Applicant must review the Essential Performance Standards form located on the program's website (https://wvumedicine.org/radtech/ultrasound/). - Applicant must possess, at minimum, an associate degree (or pending graduate) of a 2-year postsecondary, Allied Health education program that is patient care related.
 Allied Health occupations include but are not limited to Radiologic Technology, Respiratory Therapy, Occupational Therapy, Physical Therapy, Registered Nurse, and Licensed Practical Nurse. - 3.
+Applicant must have passing grades in the following college courses to be considered for admission into the program. - a.
+Algebra, statistics, or higher mathematics course - b.
+General college-level physics and/or radiographic physics - c.
+Communication skills - d.
+Human anatomy and physiology - e.
+Medical Terminology - 4.
+Applicant is required to provide documentation of patient care experience, this can be from clinical experience associated with their degree or through a job.
+Volunteer and shadowing hours will not be considered patient care experience. - 5.
 Applicant must submit the following by February 1st to be considered for the program starting in July each year: - a.
 Program Application - b.
 Three Personal Reference Forms - c.
-Official transcript of high school grades or G.E.D. scores - d.
-Official transcripts of all post-secondary education (radiography school, college, etc.)
+Clinical Experience Form - d.
+Official transcript of high school grades or G.E.D. scores - e.
+Official transcripts of all post-secondary education (radiography school, college, etc.) - i.
+International colleges and university transcripts must be submitted through the World Education Service (WES).
+Per policy 1.018 Validation of Foreign Educational Records. - f.
+American College Test (ACT) scores or Scholastic Aptitude Test scores - i.
+Minimum required composite score: ACT ≥19, SAT ≥900. - ii.
+Requirement may be waived for applicants possessing an associate's degree or higher. - 1.
+However, additional academic points will be awarded if the ACT or SAT score is provided and it satisfies or exceeds the minimum recommended composite score.